 These are the earliest “group” titles and were popular in the 1950s.
 In these schemes, a company is the registered owner of the land, and each owner is issued with a parcel of shares that allow occupancy of a particular flat.
-Transfer of the shares is controlled by the company: usually a proposed new owner must be approved.
+Transfer of the shares is controlled by the company: usually a proposed new owner must be approved before the sale can be finalised.
 These titles are not popular with lenders as the loan is secured only by shares, not land.

 With these titles, which were introduced in 1960, each owner receives a registered title to a flat in the development and shares in the service company.
 The company holds title to the common property and manages the property on behalf of all the owners, through a service agreement.
 Some lenders refuse stratum titles as security because the service company has the first call on the land for debts owed by the owner.
 Sales of these lots are complicated and should be signed only after you have obtained independent advice.